MasonM/avsh/README.md

 ## Installation

-Download [the latest release](https://github.com/MasonM/avsh/releases/download/0.1.0/avsh) and put in your PATH, or run the following:
+Download [the latest release](https://github.com/MasonM/avsh/releases/download/0.1.0/avsh) and put it in your PATH, or run the following to put it in /usr/local/bin/:
 ```sh
 curl -sL https://github.com/MasonM/avsh/releases/download/0.1.0/avsh \
   | sudo tee /usr/local/bin/avsh > /dev/null \